marvinmarnold/oipm_annual_report_2019/README.md

 3. `/data-analysis`: R scripts that analyze `data-sanitized`.
 4. `/data-processed`: The output of `data-analysis`, in Plotly compatible JSON.
 5. `/`: The top level is a React based website built with Gatsby to display the results of everything above.

+## Data origin
+Due to the cyberattack against New Orleans city government in December 2019, OIPM does not currently have access to the underlying data sets required for this report.
+For the time being, data from data.nola.gov is being used for Use of Force and Misconduct.